 “To tell you the truth, (insert your name), I’m going to promote (insert your coworker’s name) because our company needs fresh blood.”

 If your employer tells you this and you are over 40, you may have a right to file a discrimination claim against your employer.
 Your employer is discriminating against you because of your age, which is a clear violation of California employment law.
 More often than not, however, employers are not as straightforward with their workers, which makes it nearly impossible to recognize signs of age discrimination unless you consult with a Los Angeles discrimination attorney.

 “(Insert your name), I know that you worked really hard on that project, but I’m afraid I won’t be able to pay you overtime.”

-Under California law, employers are legally required to pay their employees an hourly wage of 1.5 times his or her hourly wage for every hour worked over 40 hours in a 7-day period.
+Under California law, employers are legally required to pay their employees an hourly wage of 1.5 times or her hourly wage for every hour worked over 40 hours in a 7-day period.

 If you hear this phrase from your employer, let our wage fraud attorney in Los Angeles or elsewhere in California help you receive back pay for those unpaid or underpaid overtime wages.